gabcg/notes/MSI Notes/MSI.md

 both as points, make them bigger, etc

-## C11.
-Interactive and Steered Molecular Dynamics
+## 11. Interactive and Steered Molecular Dynamics

 As replica exchange requires a recompilation of GROMACS, adding a layer difficulty, we will do steered molecular dynamics (SMD) instead.

 SMD is applied to processes such as the unfolding pathways of proteins.
-Forces are applied to one side of the molecule, and its behaviour can be analysed.
+Forces are applied to one side of the molecule, and its behaviour can be analyzed.
 SMD allows the calculations of the **potential of mean force (PMF)** from the trajectories obtained.

 Also, with **interactive molecular dynamics (IMD)** we are able to apply the forces to the molecule and see its reaction in real time.